Pluripotency of wandering dynamics: Proofs of Theorems and

-\end{enumerate} Note that \eqref{era-ratio} provides the situation that the new era from $k_{s}$ to $k_{s+1}-1$ is so dominant that the old era from $k_{2}$ to $k_{s}-1$ is ignored. \begin{enumerate}[$\bullet$] \item (Code condition for oscillation) Under the condition \eqref{era-ratio}, for each integer $k\ge k_{2}$, let $\underline{u}_{k}=(u_{1}u_{2}\ldots u_{k^{2}})$ be the code the entry of which satisfies the following rules:
+\end{itemize} Note that \eqref{era-ratio} provides the situation that the new era from $k_{s}$ to $k_{s+1}-1$ is so dominant that the old era from $k_{2}$ to $k_{s}-1$ is ignored. \begin{itemize} \item (Code condition for oscillation) Under the condition \eqref{era-ratio}, for each integer $k\ge k_{2}$, let $\underline{u}_{k}=(u_{1}u_{2}\ldots u_{k^{2}})$ be the code the entry of which satisfies the following rules: